-Dr Nilesh Patel lecturer in Pharmacy practice joined RSOP in August 2014.
+Dr Nilesh Patel lecturer in Pharmacy practice joined RSOP in August 2014 and is now the MPharm Programme Director.
 His work includes the evaluation of pharmacists in GP surgeries and of other pharmacy services.
 He is also interested in the area of Clinical Pharmaceutics (solving pharmaceutical problems in the clinic).

 Professor Kath Ryan is Professor of Social Pharmacy.
 She joined RSOP in Sept 2015.

 Dr Amelia Hollywood is a Health Psychologist and a lecturer in Health Services Research who joined RSOP in the summer of 2016.
 Their research focuses on health behaviours and behaviour change, with a track record of funding and publications in the medical management of obesity.

 Catherine Langran is a lecturer in pharmacy practice who joined RSOP in 2011.
 Catherine’s current role focuses on undergraduate pharmacy student teaching.
 Catherine has won several awards for developing teaching & learning related activities and evaluations.

 Daniel Grant is Associate Professor in Pharmacy Education & Clinical Pharmacy.
 He joined RSOP in 2006, first as a teacher practitioner, before being promoted full-time to the role of Lead Pharmacist Teacher Practitioner.
 He is now the Director of Teaching and Learning and line-manages our team of teacher practitioners.